Solutions

 Pathogenesis of Macrophage Activation Syndrome

-The development of MAS is closely linked to a cytokine storm, which can arise from high SJIA activity or viral infections.
-In both scenarios, elevated levels of cytokines such as IL-1, IL-6, IL-18, and TNF-α play a significant role.
-Viral infections trigger the recognition of pathogen-associated molecular patterns (PAMPs) by toll-like receptors (TLRs), leading to further cytokine secretion and exacerbating inflammation.
-Additionally, infection-induced activation and proliferation of CD8+ T cells and NK cells and defects in their cytolytic activity contribute to hyperinflammation, ultimately leading to the activation of macrophages and tissue damage characteristic of MAS.
+The progression of MAS is intimately connected to a cytokine storm, associated with high SJIA activity or viral infections.
+In both instances, there is a notable increase in cytokine levels which include IL-1, IL-6, IL-18, and TNF-α, which are of utmost importance.
+Viral infections catalyze the recognition of pathogens in the body owing to the activation of pathogen-associated molecular patterns (PAMPs) by toll-like receptors (TLRs).
+This leads to an increased release of proinflammatory cytokine and further amplifies the inflammation.
+Moreover, infection-induced activation and expansion of CD8+ T cells and NK cell along with their impaired cytolytic activity are also quite important in leading to hyperinflammation, which then culminates into macrophage activation and subsequent tissue damage usually seen in MAS.

 The development of macrophage activation syndrome (MAS).Fig.
 1"Cytokine storm" and the development of macrophage activation syndrome (MAS).